husa/timer.js/readme.md

-#### Timer.js is lightweight JavaScript library for creating timers with support for browsers and Node.js applications
+#### Timer.js is lightweight(1.5kb) JavaScript library for creating timers with support for browsers and Node.js applications

 ## Basic Usage